Getting a Beat on What Women Know about Heart Health

 The signs of a heart attack can be different for women than they are for men.

-- Pain in your upper body (arms, neck, jaw, back or upper stomach)
+- Sharp pain in your upper body

 - Shortness of breath